leeboardtools/mimon/DesignNotes.md

 The actions supported by the engine are provided via [AccountingActions](#accountingactions), which is an object accessible via [AccountingSystem](#accountingsystem).
 AccountingActions creates action data items which may be applied via the action manager.
 AccountingActions doesn't actually apply the actions, though it does handle the implementations.

+## Tool Concepts
+The tools includes the various items that are useful for manipulating the accounting database via the engine, but neither fall within the scope of the engine nor are UI specific.

+The [EngineAccessor](#engineaccessor) object serves as the central point of access to the engine from the tools and UI.
+One of the main features of EngineAccessor is that it can provide a filtering mechanism for data items retrieved from or passed to the engine.
+This is primarily used by the [Reconciler](#reconciler) to present a temporarily updated state as transaction splits are marked as reconciled without commiting the changes to the engine.

+Another feature of EngineAccessor is it provides a central point for listening for events emitted by the various managers of the engine.

+The [Reconciler](#reconciler) tool offers reconciliation functionality in a work-in-progress fashion, filtering split data items via EngineAccessor as the state of splits for an account are marked as reconciled.
+Reconciler manages temporary reconcile states for the splits of a transaction until they are finalized.

+Reports will probably also fall under Tools, at least the data gathering portion.

 ## Entities and Objects